Can we guarantee you a job offer?

 Our response: "No professional adviser can guarantee or promise you a job offer in New Zealand."

 We think that doing so would be entirely unethical and unprofessional.

 Having said that, our success rate is exceptional:

-9 out of 10 of our approved job search clients succeed in securing a job in New Zealand!
+Most of our approved job search clients succeed in securing a job in New Zealand!

 What it takes to find a job: